CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

 ## Default programs available on the Desktop and software customisation

-Each virtual Desktop (or virtual computer) is pre-built and contains a limited set of default open-source software ([listed](../../data/sensitive-data/sd_desktop.md#default-programs-available-on-sd-desktop) under SD Desktop).
+Each virtual Desktop (or virtual computer) is pre-built and contains a limited set of default open-source software (listed below).
+If the list below is not clear or you need specific software to analyze your data, please don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).

+!!!
+Note
     The virtual Desktop is isolated from the internet and importing of software is restricted, as is required by the data permit authority.
-Thus, users cannot install software to SD Desktop directly when working with secondary use data.
-If you need a specific program that is not pre-installed, it is recommended to contact us at servicedesk@csc.fi even before applying for the data permit to figure out if it is possible to install the program to the Desktop.
-If the program is compatible with the computing environment, then you need to send a request to Findata and ask them to import the program to your Desktop.
+Thus, users cannot directly import software in thier virtual Desktop when working with secondary use data.
+If you need a specific program that is not pre-installed, it is recommended to contact us at servicedesk@csc.fi **before applying for the data permit**.
+In this way, we can figure out if it is possible to customise your vitual Desktop.
+If the program is compatible with the computing environment, you need to specify in your permit application the list of additional software, which will be provided directly by Findata.

+    If the list below is not clear or you need specific software to analyze your data, please don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
+We can support you in your Desktop customization.
+Moreover, we are working on developing our services to provide proprietary software.
+Follow our webpage for constant updates.

+### Pre-installed software:

+* CentOS7

+* Emacs

+* htlib

+* LibreOffice

+* miniconda

+* minimap2

+* pigz

+* pyro.ai

+* Python

+* R + R studio

+* samtools

+* nextflow

+* golang

+### Scientific software

+   * Python 3.7.9 including following packages:
+        * tensorflow nltk spacy scikit-learn seaborn plotly bokeh pydot xgboost lightgbm catboost eli5 torch keras dist-keras elephas gensim scrapy beautifulsoup4 numpy scipy pandas statsmodels matplotlib pyfuse3 crypt4gh trio httpx qrcode
+   * R / RStudio Server

+      * Installation matching the `r-env-singularity/4.0.5` module on Puhti (R 4.0.5 + RStudio Server 1.4.1106, Bioconductor 3.12)
+      * 1000+ pre-installed R packages (versions available on Apr 20 2021)
+      * Intel® oneAPI Math Kernel Library (oneMKL)
+      * GIS software (PROJ, GDAL, SAGA)
+      * CUDA drivers
+      * TensorFlow (used with R TensorFlow back-end)
+      * R + RStudio Server versions matched with Puhti r-env-singularity module (R 4.0.5 + RStudio Server 1.4.1106, MRAN, Bioconductor 3.12)

 ## Data export from the Desktop